CEQA Clause Samples

 CEQA.
 Any physical changes made to the improvements by Lessee or its agents shall comply with the California Environmental Quality Act (CEQA).

 CEQA.
-Activities funded under this Grant Agreement, regardless of funding source, must be in compliance with the California Environmental Quality Act (CEQA).
+Activities funded under this Funding Agreement, regardless of funding source, must be in compliance with the California Environmental Quality Act (CEQA).
 (Pub.
 Resources Code, § 21000 et seq.)
-Any work that is subject to CEQA and funded under this Grant Agreement shall not proceed until documents that satisfy the CEQA process are received by the State’s Project Manager and the State has completed its CEQA compliance.
-Work funded under the Grant Agreement subject to a CEQA document shall not proceed until and unless approved by State Project Manager.
+Work funded under this Agreement that is subject to a CEQA document shall not proceed until and unless approved by the Department of Water Resources.
 Such approval is fully discretionary and shall constitute a condition precedent to any work for which it is required.
-If CEQA compliance by the Grantee is not complete at the time the State signs this Agreement, once State has considered the environmental documents, it may decide to require changes, alterations, or other mitigation to the Project; or to not fund the Project.
-Should the State decide to not fund the Project, this Agreement shall be terminated in accordance with Paragraph 11.
+If CEQA compliance by the Funding Recipient is not complete at the time the State signs this Agreement, once State has considered the environmental documents, it may decide to require changes, alterations, or other mitigation to the Project.
+Should the State decide to not fund the Project, this Agreement shall be terminated in accordance with Paragraph 7.

 CEQA.
 “CEQA” means the California Environmental Quality Act.